aclark4life/pelican-blog/content/new-years-python-meme-2012.rst

 :date: 2011-12-21 13:11
 :tags: Mozilla, Plone, Python

-*My response to `http://tarekziade.wordpress.com/2011/12/20/new-years-python-meme-2/`_  (with gratuitous links to `pythonpackages.com`_, my new project, sprinkled throughout).*
+My response to `http://tarekziade.wordpress.com/2011/12/20/new-years-python-meme-2/`_.
 It was fun `answering in 2009`_, so I thought I'd play again.

 What’s the coolest Python application, framework or library you have discovered in 2011?
 ========================================================================================